gemrb/gemrb.github.io/Manpage.md

     exiting GemRB.
 It is disabled by default.

 <!-- end list -->

-  - **IgnoreOriginalINI**=(0|1)
-    Set this parameter to *1*, if you want to ignore the settings from the original configuration files - baldur.ini / icewind.ini / torment.ini.
-It is disabled by default.

   - **GamepadPointerSpeed**=INT
     Pointer movement speed with gamepads.
 The default is 10.